tomhiskey/tom-personal-site-jekyll/index.md

 ---
 title: Hello there!
-I'm Tom, a product design manager
+I'm Tom, a product design lead / manager
 hide_title: false
-subtitle: I care about supporting people, elevating teams, designing human-centered products and shaping strategy.
+subtitle: I care about supporting people, elevating teams, shaping strategy and putting insights at the heart of design.
 layout: page
 accordion:
   - title: Conditions I like to work in